 s

-How to implement: Pick a date, promote the event, and encourage families to dine out or order in.
-Easy and delicious!
+How to run it: Pick a date, promote the event in newsletters and on social media, and encourage families to dine in or order takeout.
+It’s an easy win-win—restaurants love the business, and your school raises funds.

 s